Guidelines for Photos & Illustrations

 To reproduce well, image files must be saved at a resolution of 300 dpi or higher, preferably in TIFF format.
 The physical dimensions of the scanned images matter: once they are saved at a certain size, they cannot be enlarged much without serious quality loss.
 Generally you should scan everything at 100 percent of its original size unless the original is unusually small or large.
 A width of 5 inches or more is a good rule of thumb.

 While photo reproduction in the book will be in black and white (with rare exceptions), we are able to get slightly better reproduction quality from electronic files if we start with a color image.
 If your original is black and white, then please scan in grayscale.
 If your original is color, we recommend that you send the scan in color.
+Images for cover suggestions are preferred to be in color.

 Do not embed images in the text file of the manuscript.